 Treat AI productivity as a systems problem, not a code generation problem.
 Increase delivery speed only in proportion to your ability to preserve architectural boundaries, compress feedback loops, and maintain a shared model of the system being changed.

-This works because entropy is what eventually converts fast local output into slow organizational performance.
-Path dependence, competing incentives, delayed signals, and incomplete system models do not disappear when AI arrives — they become easier to intensify accidentally.
-Boundary-based governance, reversibility-aware review, and explicit maintenance capacity address the actual bottleneck instead of optimizing the visible surface layer alone.
-If AI output is rising faster than system coherence, an AI Engineering Retainer can tighten architecture, review, and delivery discipline across the live workflow.
+This works because the forces that degrade systems — path dependence, competing incentives, delayed signals, stale mental models — do not disappear when AI arrives.
+They become easier to intensify accidentally.
+Boundary-based governance and reversibility-aware review address the actual bottleneck instead of optimizing the visible surface.
+If AI output is rising faster than system coherence, an AI Engineering Retainer can tighten architecture and delivery discipline across the live workflow.

 References